gigerbytes/carbonsource/guides/dbguide.md

 **Name Format: 'table_name' + 'field_name'**

-* The field_name is just the descriptor of the data that the row will contain.
+The field_name is just the descriptor of the data that the row will contain.
+You should ideally shorten the *table_name* (to something like tbl_name) for the field

-* Ideally, you should shorten the table_name (to something like tbl_name) for the field ** Do this only if you can make it descriptive, for example:
+**However:** Only do this if you can make it descriptive, for example:

 * table_name : 'organization'
 * field_name : 'location'
 * Name of Row : 'table_name' + 'field_name' = *org_location*

 We shortened 'organization' to 'org', but its still descriptive